iOS4ever/iOS4ever.github.io/_posts/2016-2-26-sixth-post-swe.md

 **What’s in your way?**

 There should be a function default for this.
-If I don’t put in anything here, it’d automatically put quizzes in here.
+If I don’t put in anything here, it’d automatically put quizzes.
 Anyway, the evil exam 1 is in my way, and its job is to torture innocent people such as myself.

 **What will you do next week?**